Sinister Wisdom

 Sinister Wisdom is a multicultural lesbian literary and art journal founded in 1976.
-Publishing four issues a year, the journal seeks to support and advance the exploration of art, ideas, and issues relevant to the lesbian community.
-Art forms featured include fiction, essays, poetry, literary criticism, art, and feminist theory.
-Founded in 1976 by Catherine Nicholson and Harriet Ellenberger (Desmoines) in Charlotte, North Carolina, Sinister Wisdom is now edited by Julie R. Enszer, Ph.D., of Dover, Florida.
+Publishing four issues a year, the journal's mission is to "create multi-class, multicultural, multi-gender, multi-racial, worldwide intergenerational queer and lesbian spaces."
+Sinister Wisdom features fiction, essays, poetry, literary criticism, art, and feminist theory.
+Founded in Charlotte, North Carolina, by Catherine Nicholson and Harriet Ellenberger (also known as Harriet Desmoines), it is the longest-running lesbian feminist literary and art journal and one of the few surviving community-based journals from the women's liberation movement.